CookieMonsteriOS/twitter-spam-bot-/README.md

 2. Modify the `keyword` variable to specify the keyword you want to search for.
 3. Adjust the `num_tweets` variable to set the number of tweets to search through.
 4. Run the script using Python: python twitter_spam.py

+## Output
+The script will output a list of potential spam bot usernames found based on the specified keyword and the number of tweets searched.

+## Disclaimer
+This script provides a basic approach to identify potential spam bots on Twitter, but it may not capture all spam bot accounts.
+Use it as a supplementary tool and exercise caution when drawing conclusions based on its output.

+## License
+This script is provided under the MIT License.
+See the LICENSE file for details.